tanvidhope/tanvidhope.github.io/_pages/cv.md

 ## Summary

-Experienced software engineer with 5+ years in big tech and startups, specializing in building scalable systems and delivering high-quality software used by millions.
+Experienced software engineer with 4+ years in big tech and startups, specializing in building scalable systems and delivering high-quality software used by millions.
 Worked in cross-geographical teams and consistently recognized as a top performer, earning early promotions and excellent ratings.

 ## Experience

 ### Microsoft, Hyderabad, India
 **Software Engineer II**
-*June 2020 - Present*
+*July 2021 - Present*

-- **Database watcher**: Delivered various features including authentication, monitoring, health validation, and scale, increasing scale and resiliency.
-Utilized MSAL, OpenTelemetry, and Resource validation.
+- **XTokenManager**: Micro-Services to secure Azure VM generation through timely token rotations.
+Built End-to-End Authetication flow, added Metrics and logging systems for monitoring.
-- **Extensibility**: Developed multiple micro-services for the extensibility charter of Azure Migrate, decreasing partner on-boarding time by 71%.
-Independently responsible for on-boarding MySQL partner by developing a Partner Orchestration Service.
+- **Extensibility**: Led a team-wide effort on splitting the Monolith Assessment service into multiple Microservice platform, to make the product more robust and extensible for the future.
+This led to a decrease in partner onboarding time by 65%
-- **Appliance Configuration Manager**: Re-platformed the IIS-based Application Configuration Manager to a micro-service architecture with an Appliance service at its core, facilitating the discovery of around 1 million machines per month.
+- **Azure Migrate**: Built a feature to enable customers to plan their migration to 2 new Azure’s Security VMs - Confidential VMs and Trusted Launch VMs - and saw through their adoption increase by 180% YoY.
-- **Azure Portal**: Developed Azure portal blades, surpassing Azure standards of blade load times and other KPIs.
-Led the migration of KnockoutJS blades to the modern React framework, reducing blade load times and improving re-usability.
+- **LLM and AI/ML**: Mentored an intern to lead the development of a ChatBot that uses Large Language Models (LLMs) to answer technical queries in all domains.
+Deployed it as Docker container and created CI/CD pipelines for automation.
+This reduced the onboarding time for new members by 3 weeks.

 ### AFour Technologies, Pune, India
 **Software Engineer Intern**